Paul A. Osborn

-Mr. Osborn has presented topics at the Basic Skills program for newly admitted attorneys for nine years.
-Incoming ISBA President David Sosin reappointed Mr. Osborn to the CLE Committee and the Commercial Banking and Bankruptcy Section Council for the 2019-20 ISBA term.
-He also served on the Solo & Small Firm Conference planning committee and most recently, the first Board of the ISBA Leadership Academy, appointed by then-president David Sosin.
+Mr. Osborn has presented topics at the Basic Skills program for newly admitted attorneys for ten years.
+He has also served on the Solo & Small Firm Conference planning committee and the first Board of the ISBA Leadership Academy.
+He has been named as a “Leading Lawyer” in Family Law, Secured Transactions, and Commercial Banking Law.

 Locally, Mr. Osborn served for over 10 years on the board of Winning Wheels, Inc., a residential facility for physically disabled young people.
 He served 25 years as a Board Member, secretary and past President of the Sterling Schools Foundation, which operates an auditorium on the campus of Sterling High School, issues scholarships, awards mini-grants to teachers, sponsors Distinguished Alumni awards and publishes newsletters distributed to alumni at no cost to them.
-He is a Rotary Scholar, participating in a group study exchange to Italy in 1986, a Past President of the Sterling Noon Rotary Club and a Paul Harris Fellow as well as a champion of the Illinois Bar Foundation.
+He is a Rotary Scholar, participating in a group study exchange to Italy in 1986, a Past President of the Sterling Noon Rotary Club and a Paul Harris Fellow as well as a Silver Champion of the Illinois Bar Foundation.

 NOTICE: The Supreme Court of Illinois does not recognize certifications of specialties in the practice of law, nor does it recognize certifications of expertise in any phase of the practice of law by an agency, governmental or private, or by any group, organization or association, except for “patent”, “trademark”, or “admiralty.”